A forward-backward SDE from the 2D nonlinear stochastic heat equation: Introduction

-This is a Volterra equation, and one can easily analyze the asymptotic behavior of $f_a(t)$ for large $t$ and small $\delta$: Due to the dependence on $\log t$, to see a nontrivial evolution, one should consider an exponential time scale and let $t=\e^{Q/\delta^2}$ with $Q\leq 2$ (we used $Q$ rather than $T$ as the macroscopic variable here, to emphasize this is on the \emph{exponential} scale).
-For $\delta=(\log\eps^{-1})^{-\frac12}$, this leads to $t=\eps^{-Q}$.
+One can easily analyze the asymptotic behavior of $f_a(t)$ for large $t$ and small $\delta$: Due to the dependence on $\log t$, to see a nontrivial evolution, one should consider an exponential time scale and let $t=\e^{Q/\delta^2}$ with $Q\leq 2$.
+(We used $Q$ rather than $T$ as the macroscopic variable here, to emphasize this is on the \emph{exponential} scale.)
+This exponential time scale was previously observed for the linear case $\sigma(u)=\beta u$ in \cite{CSZ17}.
+For $\delta=(\log\eps^{-1})^{-\frac12}$, the scale becomes $t=\eps^{-Q}$.
 On the other hand, by the scaling property of the white noise, one can easily check that, in $d=2$, we have

 Thus, $u_{\eps,a}(\eps^{2-Q},0)\overset{\mathrm{law}}{=} u_a(\eps^{-Q},0)$, and from this perspective, it is natural to consider the scaling used in \eqref{uepsaQ}, which says that for any macroscopic variable $Q\in[0,2]$, we have